ReinventDAO/Documentation/litepaper.md

 REIV ERC-20 tokens minted will automatically be allocated to REIV’s Liquidity Pool.
 The monetisation paid by the consumers to subscribe to the Know-How, paid in Fiat ($USD) or Stablecoin (USDC) or $REIV token will be paid towards the REIV Liquidity Pool.
-An allocated ratio of 70:30 between the Asset Owner and CKM platform will be allocated according to the leasing fees of the IP Assets.
+An allocated ratio of 70:30 between the Asset Owner and PKH platform will be allocated according to the leasing fees of the IP Assets.

 ### Reinvent DAO Timeline <a name="timeline"></a>